micropython/micropython/docs/library/uhashlib.rst

     This module implements binary data hashing algorithms.
 Currently, it implements SHA256 algorithm.
 Choosing SHA256 was a deliberate choice, as a modern, cryptographically secure algorithm.
-This means that a single algorithm can cover both usecases of "any hash algorithm" and security-related usage, and thus save space omitting legacy algorithms like MD5 or SHA1.
+This means that a single algorithm can cover both use cases of "any hash algorithm" and security-related usage, and thus save space omitting legacy algorithms like MD5 or SHA1.